deponian/logalize/readme.md

       # . . .
 ```

 `themes` is the place where you apply colors and style to formats, patterns, and word groups you defined earlier (or to the built-in ones).
-Every capturing group can be colorized using the `fg`, `bg` and `style` fields.
+Every capturing group can be colorized using the `fg`, `bg`, and `style` fields.
+There is also a special field called `link-to`.
+See the next section for details.

 `fg` and `bg` are foreground and background colors, respectively.
 They can be hex values like `#ff0000` or numbers between 0 and 255 for ANSI colors.